floooh/floooh.github.io/_drafts/2025-03-03-sokol-gfx-compute-update.md

 title: The sokol-gfx compute update
 ---

+> NOTE: links to the WebGPU live samples will be broken until after the merge

-In the next couple of days I will merge initial compute shader support for sokol_gfx.h.
+In the next couple of days I will merge initial compute shader support for sokol_gfx.h (and sokol-shdc).
 The update is surprisingly 'low-profile' in terms of API changes, the only breaking change is that the runtime feature flag `sg_features.storage_buffer` has been renamed to `sg_features.compute` (this is because the same backends that supported storage buffers before